You click around the web every day and cookies follow you everywhere.

 Most people think cookies are either totally harmless or some kind of privacy nightmare.
 The reality sits somewhere in between.

 Here’s what actually happens: every time you visit a website, small files get stored on your device.
-They track what you do, remember your preferences, and yes, they watch where you go.
+They track what you do, remember your preferences, and yeah, they’re watching where you go.

 I’m going to show you exactly how cookie technology works.
 Not the sanitized version companies want you to believe.
 The real mechanics.